CaptainCrowbar/rs-io/docs/net.md

 ### Address literals

-All of these are in `namespace RS::Channel::Literals`.
+All of these are in `namespace RS::IO::Literals`.

 ```c++
 IPv4 operator""_ip4(const char* p, size_t n);